Alicia Keys burst into the music scene in 2001 with

 soul classics."

-Diary Of Alicia Keys - selling over 618,000 copies its first
+Diary Of Alicia Keys.
+The LP sold over 618,000 copies its

 The